JinJiang22/JinJiang22/README.md

 - __Research on the Evaluation System of Qinhuai River Cultural Landscape Scene Supported by Digital Footprint__
 Bachelor degree dissertation - Quantitative evaluation; GIS; Big data; POI; Scene Theory
-Brief intro:
 • Conducted network analysis to attraction points.
 • Conducted sentiment analysis on scraped tourism website comments.
 • Evaluated the cultural landscape based on scraped POI data, demographic data and green space data.
 • Data analysis and visualisation in ArcGIS.

 - __Research on Maintaining High Urban Transportation Efficiency in the Post-Pandemic Era by Adjusting the Subway Operation__